Conservation Areas of Ausable Bayfield Conservation Authority (ABCA)

 The Morrison Dam Trail offers four kilometres (2.5 miles) of walking and connects to the MacNaughton-Morrison Section of the South Huron Trail forming an eight-kilometre (five-mile) loop.

-Parkhill Conservation Area – Scenic Lookout and Boat Launch
+Parkhill Conservation Area

+The Parkhill Conservation Area offers a boat launch, as well as a scenic lookout for picnicking and nature appreciation.
 The Parkhill Reservoir is the perfect spot for boating (non-motorized) and fishing.

 Experience this unique gem in the Ausable River Watershed.
 Search for fossils, enjoy the waterfall, hike the gorge, and visit the museum.